 You can also have a portion of their allowance set to go to both savings and spending.
 This can help teach kids to start saving money while earning it.

 There is even an option for “giving.”
 What a great thing to teach kids at a young age.

 There is an option to be able to invest money with the Greenlight App.
 With this, your kids can invest in the stock market with stocks and exchange-traded funds (ETFs).
 This does require a more expensive monthly fee but might be worth it if you are looking to teach kids about stock trading.

 Personally we have not bought into this option as I feel that my kids are too young for this now.
 I do like the option to turn it on later though.

 Is the Greenlight card worth it?

 Even with the small monthly fee I do think this card is worth it.
 It has been very helpful to our family in teaching my kids about money and saving.
 I love the ease of giving my kids their allowance without having to worry about cash.
 Overall, I would recommend this card.

-If you are looking for a similar credit card for kids, I’ve got another post about the three best cards for younger kids.
+Also, if you are looking for a similar credit card for kids, I’ve got another post about the three best cards for younger kids.

 Thanks for stopping by!